Gavin-Development/GavinBackendDatasetUtils/README.md

 This function will save training data sets authored in python into the BIN format for later ingest by the training script.

 ## To Do
-* Impliment a data stream class that dynamically streams in larger datasets to allow significantly lower memory usage during training of gavin.
-This mechanism is under investigation and not currently being implimented nor guarenteed as a feature.
+* Implement a data stream class that dynamically streams in larger datasets to allow significantly lower memory usage during training of gavin.
+This mechanism is under investigation and not currently being implemented nor guaranteed as a feature.
-* Investigate memory usage of ST impl to posibaly optimise & restructure code to eliminate un neccesary operations.
+* Investigate memory usage of ST impl to possibly optimise & restructure code to eliminate un necessary operations.

 ## Known issues
 - Generator is a bit slow at loading.